 The ITEP model’s federal tax calculations are similar to those produced by the congressional Joint Committee on Taxation, the U.S. Treasury Department and the Congressional Budget Office (although each of these four models differs in varying degrees as to how the results are presented).
-The ITEP model, however, adds state-by-state and state-level estimating capabilities not found in government models.
+The ITEP model, however, can be used to model both federal and state policies on a state-by-state basis, which is a capability not found in government models.

 Below is an outline of each area of the ITEP model and its capabilities:

 The Personal Income Tax Model analyzes the revenue and incidence of current federal and state personal income taxes and amendment options including changes in: